Henning Mankell: Life and career

-From 1991 to 2013, Mankell wrote the books which made him famous worldwide, the Kurt Wallender mystery novels.
-Wallender was a fictional detective living in Ystad in southern Sweden, who supervised a squad of detectives in solving murders, some of which were bizarre.
+From 1991 to 2013, Mankell wrote the books which made him famous worldwide, the Kurt Wallander mystery novels.
+Wallander was a fictional detective living in Ystad in southern Sweden, who supervised a squad of detectives in solving murders, some of which were bizarre.
 As they worked to catch a killer who had to be stopped before he could kill again, the team often worked late into the nights in a heightened atmosphere of tension and crisis.
-Wallender's thoughts and worries about his daughter, his health, his lack of friends and a social life, his worries about Swedish society, shared his mental life with his many concerns and worries about the case he was working.
+Wallander's thoughts and worries about his daughter, his health, his lack of friends and a social life, his worries about Swedish society, shared his mental life with his many concerns and worries about the case he was working.
 There were ten books in the series.
 They were translated into many languages and sold millions of copies worldwide.
 The series gave Mankell the freedom and wherewithal to pursue other projects which interested him.

 After living in Zambia and other African countries, Mankell was invited from 1986 onward to become the artistic director of Teatro Avenida in Maputo, Mozambique.
 He subsequently spent extended periods in Maputo working with the theatre and as a writer.
 He built his own publishing house, Leopard Förlag, in order to support young talented writers from Africa and Sweden.
 His novel Chronicler of the Winds, published in Sweden as Comédie infantil in 1995, reflects African problems and is based on African storytelling.
 On 12 June 2008, he was awarded an honorary Doctorate from the University of St Andrews in Scotland "in recognition of his major contribution to literature and to the practical exercise of conscience".

 Around 2008, Mankell developed two original stories for the German police series Tatort.
 Actor Axel Milberg, who portrays Inspector Klaus Borowski, had asked Mankell to contribute to the show when they were promoting The Man from Beijing audiobook, a project that Milberg had worked on.
 The episodes were scheduled to broadcast in Germany in 2010.
 In 2010, Mankell was set to work on a screenplay for Sveriges Television about his father-in-law, movie and theatre director Ingmar Bergman, on a series produced in four one-hour episodes.
 Mankell pitched the project to Sveriges Television and production was planned for 2011.